When a child learns to speak, it’s an exciting developmental milestone for parents.

 Being able to hear others speak is a large part of how children learn to speak themselves.

-If a child isn’t able to hear the adults in their life speak, it can have an impact on their speech development.
+If a child isn’t able to hear the adults in their life speak, it can have an impact on their speech milestone development.

 Some sounds can be more difficult for children with hearing loss to hear, for instance “th”, “s”, “sh” and “t”.